rethinkdb/rethinkdb-rs/0-about-rethinkdb/technical-comparison-tables.md

 All MongoDB indexes use a B-tree data structure.
 Every MongoDB query, including update operations, uses one and only one index.

-RethinkDB supports [primary key, compound, secondary, and arbitrarily computed](/docs/secondary-indexes/) indexes [stored as B-trees](/docs/architecture/#how-does-rethinkdb-index-data).
+RethinkDB supports [primary key, compound, secondary, geospatial, and arbitrarily computed](/docs/secondary-indexes/) indexes [stored as B-trees](/docs/architecture/#how-does-rethinkdb-index-data).